Highly Pathogenic Avian Influenza (HPAI) H5N1

 Our ambassador birds and rehabilitation patients are all housed on-site, and although they are in separate buildings located on opposite ends of the grounds, the highly contagious nature of this strain of H5N1 poses major risks for disease spread within a facility.
 Raptors have been particularly susceptible and suffer high mortality rates from this strain of H5N1.
 We have established a quarantine zone and triage area, but we need your help to coordinate the safe arrival of new patients.

-By calling before you bring a bird, we can plan for your arrival and be ready with heightened biosecurity measures designed to help keep the raptors at the California Raptor Center safe from possible HPAI exposure.
+By following the posted instructions and waiting for us to meet you in the parking lot, we can be ready to admit the bird you brought with heightened biosecurity measures designed to help keep the raptors at the California Raptor Center safe from possible HPAI exposure.
 Thank you for your cooperation in preventing the spread of this virus.